 Cannabis plants also require a certain level of pH in their root system to grow to their fullest potential.
 When watering and feeding your plants, your nutrient solution should have a pH range between 5.8 and 6.5 for optimal growth.
 You can buy an inexpensive pH reader or you can use a litmus test paper to measure pH. pH Up and pH Down are additives you can use to achieve the correct pH level for your feeding solution.
 Having an incorrect pH level in your plants can create nutrient lock where your plants are unable to effectively intake nutrients through their root system.
 This can create lots of problems with growth and bud development.
 If you feel like your plants aren’t growing well, or have reached a plateau, collect the runoff from your watering and test the pH level.
 If it’s outside of the desired range you will need to make adjustments to fix the issues.

-The last thing that I want you to know about growing cannabis it to remember to show your plants love and affection.
+The last thing that I want you to know in this summer guide for growing cannabis it to remember to show your plants love and affection.
 Cannabis plants are living and growing organisms and they will respond positively to being properly cared for.
 Making sure your plants are happy and taking the extra time to prune them and give them the extra attention they are asking for will only work to ensure a more bountiful harvest for you at the end.
 Growing cannabis can be an incredibly therapeutic experience.
 Spending time in your garden is good for the mind, and the act of taking care and nurturing these plants through their lives is very rewarding.
 Cannabis is an incredible plant that can heal and nurture humanity.
 If you take care of your cannabis, and your cannabis will take care of you.

+We hope you enjoyed this summer guide for growing cannabis!
 Continue your education on the ingredients used to cultivate cannabis in our next blog, Do You Know What’s In Your Cannabis?

 For a deeper dive into the cannabis plant, its various compounds and the industry that surrounds it, call and book your private educational experience with City Sessions today.
 720-250-8828